nimaeskandary/nimaeskandary.github.io/_posts/2018-02-11-setting-up-a-blog.markdown

 * It will allow `base-domain.com`, to also point to the right place, because your root zone cannot be a CNAME, but AWS lets you have it point to a CloudFront distribution through a special `alias` record

-* It will allow you to also serve your SSL/TLS cert, without is people couldn't use HTTPS on your custom domain
+* It will allow you to also serve your SSL/TLS cert, without it people couldn't use HTTPS on your custom domain

 1. In the [AWS management console](console.aws.amazon.com), search for CloudFront
 1. Set up a new "Web" distribution